xword/java-npm-gradle-integration-example/README.md

 }
 ```

-Make the build depend on the Zip task rather than the directly npm task - replace line
+Now make the build depend on the Zip task rather than the directly npm task by replacing line
 ```groovy
 assemble.dependsOn npm_run_build
 ```